Connect with us

 #5 Hazmat Vehicles

 These vehicles display their licence plates prominently on a bright orange background with black lettering.
-They may transport hazardous materials.
+Such vehicles may transport hazardous materials.

 #6 Pulau Ubin Scheme Vehicles

-For those who may have been to Pulau Ubin recently, we may remember vehicles displaying a different type of licence plate – with green background and white letterings.
-From 2001, all vehicles kept on Pulau Ubin must be registered under the Pulau Ubin Vehicle Scheme (PU Scheme).
+For those who may have been to Pulau Ubin recently, you may remember vehicles displaying a different type of licence plate – with green background and white lettering.
+Since 2001, all vehicles kept on Pulau Ubin must be registered under the Pulau Ubin Vehicle Scheme (PU Scheme).
+They carry a “PU” prefix.

 #7 Restricted Use Vehicles